THEMaxNorman/Ididntseeshit/README.md

 ## Installation and Set Up
 Hopefully soon we will have it in app store
 ### Requirements
-- A Mac or a device capable of running xcode
+- macOS
 - [Xcode](https://developer.apple.com/xcode/) Download
 - An iOS device, Sorry android users
+- A valid iOS Development certificate installed

 ### First Download and set up xcode